altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-3/c-series/boot-examples/ug-linux-boot-agx3.md

 ### Boot from SD Card

 Here we provide all the steps needed to create the binaries that allow you to exercise the ATF to Linux boot flow from a SD Card device.
-This includes building the hardware design, ATF (BL2, BL31), Linux file system, and Linux.
+This includes building the Quartus design, ATF (BL2, BL31), Linux file system, and Linux.
 These are some notes about the build instructions:

 * Exercise the HPS boot first flow.
 * When building ATF, we indicate the device used to boot from.
 We also indicate the SDRAM memory locations where the Linux kernel image and device tree will be loaded and launched from.
 In this boot flow, Linux is referred to as BL33.